robotology/robotology-superbuild/doc/cmake-options.md

 ### Check the installation
 Follow the steps in  https://github.com/robotology/icub-models#use-the-models-with-gazebo to check if the Gazebo-based iCub simulation works fine.

+## MuJoCo

+Support for this dependency is enabled by the `ROBOTOLOGY_USES_MUJOCO` CMake option, that enables the software that depends on MuJoCo.
+Note that differently from other `ROBOTOLOGY_USES_<..>` options, in this case the main dependency (MuJoCo) is compiled by the superbuild.

 ## PCL and VTK